 Okay, so I thought it might be fun to put together a basic guide for how anybody can transform their own 240sx S13 into a replica (or close approximation) of popular YouTuber – AdamLZ’s cream 240sx.

-Before we dive in let me preface this by saying that I will probably miss some details, I wasn’t involved in the build and I have pulled this information together from Adam’s YouTube videos and related blogs.
+Before we dive in, let me preface this by saying that I will probably miss some details, I wasn’t involved in the build and have only pulled this information together from Adam’s YouTube videos.

 I am going to try to keep this guide focused on off the shelf parts only.
 Adam has undertaken a considerable amount of custom work including bash bars, a roll cage and much more.